2decomp-fft/2decomp-fft/README.md

 3. Profile FFT operations (default : true)
 4. Profile decomp_2d init / fin subroutines (default : true)

+## Miscellaneous

+### Print the log to a file or to stdout

+Before calling `decomp_2d_init`, the external code can modify the variable `decomp_log` to change the output for the log.
+The expected value is some integer between 0 and 3, bounds included.

+0. No log output
+1. Master rank log output to stdout
+2. Master rank log output to the file "decomp_2d_setup.log" (default)
+3. All ranks log output to a dedicated file (default for debug builds)

+### Change the debug level for debug builds

+Before calling `decomp_2d_init`, the external code can modify the variable `decomp_debug` to change the debug level.
+The user can also modify this variable using the environment variable `DECOMP_2D_DEBUG`.
+Please note that the environment variable is processed only for debug builds.
+The expected value for the variable `decomp_debug` is some integer between 0 and 6, bounds included.

 ## Optional dependencies

 ### FFTW